You can configure Connector for Salesforce & Jira to send email notifications when an event is triggered.

 This provides notifications when someone creates a comment in Salesforce.

 Note that the email notification will be sent:

 - Based on the Comment Privacy and Comment Tag Filter settings in the Connection configuration page.

-- To only Jira issues currently associated with the Case.
+- Only to Jira issues currently associated with the Case.

-- To only Jira users (in the specified groups) who have access to the associated Jira issue.
+- Only to Jira users (in the specified groups) who have access to the associated Jira issue.

 A successful email notification may look like this:

-The JCFS.API.fireEvents() API endpoint allows to notify Jira of events happening in Salesforce, typically originating from Salesforce triggers.
+The JCFS.API.fireEvents() API endpoint allows Jira to be notified of events happening in Salesforce, typically originating from Salesforce triggers.

 Call JCFS.API.fireEvents() in an after insert Trigger on CaseComment as follows:

 If you don't wish to send all triggered CaseComment objects to Jira, you can simply pass a filtered List<CaseComment> to JCFS.Events.fromCaseComments() .